How Much Does a Wedding Planner Cost in DC, MD, and VA? (2026 Real Talk Edition)

 Green Flags to Love

-• Has preferred vendor lists but is flexible
+• Has preferred vendor lists but stays flexible

 • Offers clear, detailed contracts